ddbase3/Vizion/README.md

 # Vizion

-**Vizion** is a plugin for the [BASE3 Framework](https://github.com/ddbase3/Base3Framework) that brings data to life through powerful, visual PageModules.
+**Vizion** is a plugin for the [BASE3 Framework](https://github.com/ddbase3/Base3Framework) that brings data to life through powerful, visual displays.
 Whether it's dynamic tables or expressive charts, Vizion aims to simplify how data is displayed and understood across your applications.

 > Think of Vizion as the visual language of your data.